 Take a closer look at the post from Versed above.
 The instructions on how to enter the giveaway are super clear, and the value prop is front and center.
 Consumers appreciate clear directions as well as general guidance.

-Include calls to action on site; on social; in purchase emails; and on receipts, product packaging, and in-store displays.
+Include calls to action on site, on social, in emails, and on receipts, product packaging, and in-store displays.
 If you’re really in need of UGC, cast a wide net.
-You can also use a tool like Curalate that’s created to source and sort existing user-generated content.
-(Here are six things to consider when choosing a UGC solution).
+You can also use a tool like Bazaarvoice Social Commerce, that’s created to source and sort existing user-generated content.

 Where to implement user-generated content